MichielvdVelde/novus-component/README.md

 // The message event is fired when a message from MQTT is recevied that
 // is not a setting.
 So it's probably a message on a topic you subscribed to component.on('message', function(packet) {

+	// This should never happen in this example, yet it's good to have a failsafe if(packet.topic.toString() != component.settings.topic)
+		return;

 	// Create Growl notification and display
 	var content = content = JSON.parse(packet.payload.toString());